suryadanny/Satellite-2-Map-GAN/README.md

 # Satellite Image To Map Translation Using Conditional Generative Adversial Network #

-The project is keras implementation of pix-2pix neural network, It implements a conditional Generative Neural Network comprised of Deep CNN as a discriminator model and encoder decoder model as the Generator model.
+The project is keras implementation of pix-2pix neural network, It implements a conditional Generative Adversarial Neural Network comprised of Deep CNN as a discriminator model and encoder decoder model as the Generator model.

 **Research Paper used for reference -** https://arxiv.org/abs/1611.07004